cyberphone/saturn/PSD2.md

 This document focuses on PSD2 for *payments* which in PSD2 is accomplished through PISPs (Payment Initiation Service Providers).

-### Certification and Authentication
+### Certification and Authentication Requirements
-Since PSD2 APIs provide access to sensitive data in arbitrary banks without necessarily having a contract, creates a requirement for *certification*.
+Since PSD2 APIs provide access to *sensitive data* in arbitrary banks without necessarily having a contract, creates a requirement for *certification*.
 This also implies specific CAs (Certification Authorities) as well as centralized registries holding data about PSD2 service providers.
 A potential problem is that the cost for certification may be high and may also prove to be somewhat less easy to get acceptance for on a European or global level.

-### User Interfaces
+### User Interface Issues
 Due to the fact that PSD2 APIs operate at the same trust level as banks, they (*quite logically*) build on *reusing* the banks' existing (and *arbitrary complex*), on-line banking authentication solutions and user interfaces.